 Land suitable for agricultural production is a valuable, finite commodity that is to be managed to ensure its long-term protection for future generations.
 New England North West Climate Change Snapshot (Adapt NSW) predictions show minimum temperatures increasing by 1.6 to 2.7°C, autumn rainfall increasing and winter rainfall decreasing.
 Severe fire weather days are predicted to increase.
-The predicted increasing rainfall may provide the areas primary producers with a variety of opportunities including diversifying production.
+These changes need to be recognised in the planning process and capitalised on where possible.